lrasata/moodtrackerapp/README.md

 - Stressed out – not a happy camper

 MoodTrackerApp does not require any authentication.
 So the user is anonymous.
-MoodTrackerApp stores information in Cookie and doesn't allow the user to submit twice in the same.
+MoodTrackerApp stores information in Cookie and doesn't allow the user to submit twice in the same day.
+It doesn't allow the user to submit with a date that is not the current date.

 ## This application was generated using JHipster 7.6.0

-As mentionned on Jhipster[https://www.jhipster.tech/] website, it is a development platform to quickly generate, develop, and deploy modern web application.
+As mentionned on [Jhipster](https://www.jhipster.tech/) website, it is a development platform to quickly generate, develop, and deploy modern web application.

 - After installing Jhipster with `npm install -g generator-jhipster`
 - Generate a fully functionnal web application with `jhipster`